 Do: Prepare like you would for any interview

 Treat this interview as you would any other and prepare accordingly beforehand.
-Google some sample exit interview questions that are typically asked and practice answering them.
+Google some sample exit interview questions that are typically asked and practise answering them.
 Regardless of why you’ve chosen to leave, it’s important to provide thoughtful answers that will help the company improve in the future.

 Do: Act professionally